 - Life Cycle

 So what’s the big picture view?
-Can you see how information management will transform data into a legitimate asset that fuels enterprise-wide goals?
+Can you see how information governance will transform data into a legitimate asset that fuels enterprise-wide goals?
 Maybe you can relate to one of these statements:

 - I agree that information is power, but it’s locked away in silos – we argue about a single-source-of-truth